jisqyv/MIT/security.md

     #background_style: bg-info
     title: At Your Service
     services:
-      - title: Sturdy Templates
+      - title: Secure computation
-        text: Our templates are updated regularly so they don't break.
+        text: >- [Why the computation is secure] Quantum-secure cryptographic protocols
+Local public/private key generation
+Ability to do integrity tests on the solutions

         icon: fa-gem text-info
         url: https://startbootstrap.com/
       - title: Ready to Ship